 At first glance, “Winter Walk 2006” seems to be about playing an exploration game inside another game, but it actually focuses on the exploration of a much more abstract topic.
 What layers are hiding between games, dreams, reality, life and death?
 Does our perception of something change because of our perspective, or does our perspective get modified because things are always transforming?
 Does it even matter to think about such questions?

 While each single snowflake is believed to have a unique pattern, a whole “Blanket of Snow” can make one forest look like another.
 The white substance is able to bury nearly anything under it.
 Although, when you take a closer look, you might still discover the hidden secrets, even before the warm spring sun will bring them back.
 Or maybe you are rightfully scared that something else emerges from the cold concealment?
-Go ahead.
-Seek what you desire.
+Go ahead and seek what you desire.

 Day 21: “Formation” by Ruben Tipparach & Ryan Rauch.